Coronavirus Toolkit

 Analysis

-- Close to nine in 10 (87%) of American travelers now have travel plans in the next six months—the highest level since March 2020
+- Despite the recent slowdown, confidence remains high as more than nine in 10 American travelers have travel plans in the next six months

 Consumer Sentiment